department-of-veterans-affairs/va.gov-team/products/health-care/prescription-refills/vets-prescriptions/product/discovery/pre-discovery.md

 •	Keep a veteran up-to-date on the status of her prescription, including delivery
 •	Give a veteran access to all prescriptions they have had through the VA
 •	Make it easy for a user to create and maintain an account
-•	Reduce calls to call center [confirm this was a high call driver] note; 1.7M calls per year to call center re prescriptions (24% of calls to HEC) but these are not calls re MHV; users don't want to use MHV and instead use call system (IVR?)
+•	Reduce calls to contact center [confirm this was a high call driver] note; 1.7M calls per year to contact center re prescriptions (24% of calls to HEC) but these are not calls re MHV; users don't want to use MHV and instead use call system (IVR?)
 •	Enable easier sign in to MHV